Bon Air Fire Company reinstated after agreeing to part ways with member with alleged ties to extremist group

 On Monday, the board accepted the resignation and agreed to part ways with the volunteer fireman.

-During a meeting on Monday night, township officials to reinstate the fire company.
+During a meeting on Monday night, township officials voted to reinstate the fire company.